MarcusWolschon/osmeditor4android/documentation/docs/help/it/Introduction.md

 <a id="lock"></a>

-#### Lock, unlock, "tag editing only", indoor mode
+#### Lock, unlock, mode switching

 To avoid accidental edits Vespucci starts in "locked" mode, a mode that only allows zooming and moving the map.
 Tap the ![Locked](../images/locked.png) icon to unlock the screen.

-A long press on the lock icon will enable "Tag editing only" mode which will not allow you to edit the geometry of objects or move them, this mode is indicated with a slightly different white lock icon.
-You can however create new nodes and ways with a long press as normal.

-Another long press will enable [Indoor mode](#indoor), and one more will cycle back to the normal editing mode.

-#### Single tap, double tap, and long press
+A long press on the lock icon will display a menu currently offering 4 options:

+* **Normal** - the default editing mode, new objects can be added, existing ones edited, moved and removed.
+Simple white lock icon displayed.
+* **Tag only** - selecting an existing object will start the Property Editor, a long press on the main screen will add objects, but no other geometry operations will work.
+White lock icon with a "T" is displayed.
+* **Indoor** - enables Indoor mode, see [Indoor mode](#indoor).
+White lock icon with a "I" is displayed.
+* **C-Mode** - enables C-Mode, only objects that have a warning flag set will be displayed, see [C-Mode](#c-mode).
+White lock icon with a "C" is displayed.

+#### Tocco singolo, doppio tocco, pressione prolungata

 By default, selectable nodes and ways have an orange area around them indicating roughly where you have to touch to select an object.
 You have three options: